-- Tactical turn-based RPG
+- Tactical turn-based RPG in open-world

 - Combat focused: hex-based, large battlefields with interactive environment